 CHE, MHSc, BScN, BA, LLD (honoris causa)

-Shirlee Sharkey is the President and CEO of SE Health, a national social enterprise bringing excellence and innovation to home care, seniors lifestyle and family caregiving to forever impact how people live and age at home.
-Under Ms. Sharkey’s leadership, the not-for-profit charitable organization has enjoyed exponential growth and expansion, and facilitated transformative solutions in areas such as Indigenous health, end of life care, and caregiver wellness and support.
+Shirlee Sharkey is the President and CEO of SE Health, a not-for-profit social enterprise bringing excellence and innovation to home care, seniors' lifestyle and family caregiving to forever impact how people live and age at home.
+Under Ms. Sharkey’s leadership, the organization has enjoyed exponential growth and expansion, and facilitated transformative solutions in areas such as Indigenous health, end of life care, and caregiver wellness and support.
 Today, SE Health delivers 20,000 care exchanges daily through its team of 9,000 leaders and professionals.

 With a century of experience and powerful vision for the future, SE Health is committed to empowering clients, families and staff; championing compassion; and pursuing high value and quality.
 As an organization firmly fixed on honouring human experiences in health care, SE Health pursues innovative and exemplary practices to make a wider societal impact.

 Shirlee’s commitment to community advancement is evident in her leadership and involvement on many boards, ranging from health to education.
 She is the current Chair of Excellence Canada and a member of the Canadian Centre for Aging and Brain Health Innovation Committee of the Baycrest Board.
 In January 2014, Shirlee was appointed to chair the Ontario Health Technology Advisory Committee, a standing committee for Health Quality Ontario.
 She also serves on the Ontario Health Innovation Council.
 She is a past chair of George Brown College in Toronto and a former president of the Canadian Home Care Association.
 In 2007, the Ontario Minister of Health and Long-Term Care appointed Shirlee as an expert advisor on staffing and care standards for long-term care homes in the province.